ncatlab/nlab-content/pages/7/1/0/0/17/content.md

 1. There is a size limit for files to upload.
 The functionality is meant to be used for uploading _ingredients_ of $n$Lab entries (such as pictures or references) which are not available for linking elsewhere on the web, or not reliably so.

-   If you try to abuse the file upload for archiving your personal files, the [[steering committee]] will intervene.
+   If you try to abuse the file upload for archiving your personal files, someone will intervene.

 ### How to use redirects